The RealWorld Guide to Lima

 Flights To and From Lima

 As Lima is Peru's only major international airport, the chances are high that it will be your point of arrival and departure on any Peru holiday.
 The Jorge Chavez Airport was recently totally rebuilt ("By Germans", Peruvians will approvingly tell you...) and has been voted best major airport in South America for the past few years.
 As well as every conceivable destination within Peru and most major cities in South America (most recently with the addtion of cities like Cartagena and Salta, it offers direct connections to many cities in the USA and Europe as well.
-The only direct flights from the UK are with BA, who fly from Gatwick to Lima three times a week - Wednesdays, Fridays and Sundays.
+The only direct flights from the UK are with BA, who fly from Gatwick to Lima three times a week from April to October - Wednesdays, Fridays and Sundays.
 On other days you will need to rely on the many good options via Amsterdam, Bogota, Madrid, Paris, Sao Paulo or the USA.

 At the Crossroads...